schlerp/RustQC/README.md

 rustqc --path /path/to/file.fastq[.gz]
 ```

 Currently very alpha but showing some promising speed and I personally really like ASCII charts.
 Currently only implementing a few QC checks which are the quality by position report, overall base proportions and base proportion by position.
-See example output below for a 400MB fastq.gz (1.8Gb unzipped) file processed on my laptop in ~31 seconds.
+See example output below for a 443.5MB fastq.gz (1.83GB unzipped) file processed on my laptop in 27.02 secs.

 ```
+time rustqc --path /tmp/test.fastq.gz

 RustQC Report
 =============